 Ingested particulate matter (eaten or inhaled) is a key factor that elevates the adverse effects of air pollution on gut health.

-Exposure to pollutants in the air, specifically particulate matter, alters the composition of gut microbiota.
-This increases the risk of diabetes, obesity, gastrointestinal disorders, and other chronic illnesses.
+Exposure to all the pollutants in the air, specifically particulate matter, alters the composition of gut microbiota.
+This increases the risk of obesity, diabetes, gastrointestinal disorders, and other chronic illnesses.

 When exposed to pollutants such as particulate matter, the intestines become more permeable.

-Increased permeability has been tied to intestinal inflammation, which is linked to developing a wide range of intestinal diseases and disorders.
-This, combined with the altered gut microbiota, increases the likelihood of intestinal diseases such as Crohn's and celiac.
+Increased permeability has been tied to intestinal inflammation, which is linked to the development of a wide range of intestinal diseases and gastrointestinal disorders.
+This, combined with the altered gut bacteria and microbiota, increases the likelihood of intestinal diseases such as Crohn's disease and celiac.

 Urban airborne particulate matter is commonly ingested via contaminated air or food.
 Under both normal and inflammatory intestinal conditions, this contaminated air or food can alter the gut microbiome and immune function.